26 Fun Things To Do For Free on Saturday Night

 This is my go-to.
+Girls or guys night in are some of the most fun nights.
 Find a friend who wants to stay in on a Saturday night and join them.
 Bring some food and drinks over.
 Bring a movie or binge watch a show.
 Technically, you’re not staying in when you’re out at a friends house.
 I do this all the time when I’m looking to lay low and not spend any money.
 Really one of my favorite things to do on a Saturday night with friends.

 The Smithsonian in Washington D.C. is free, and so are plenty of other museums.
 And I don’t care what you might be thinking, but museums are an awesome way to spend a Saturday.
 Educate yourself and save money instead of sitting on your couch watching — god forbid — Duck Dynasty or something.

 Do you know how easy it is to get a group of guys together to play Saturday night football?
 Seriously, I’m asking, I have no idea.
 I figured it was because they did it in the movie Invincible with Mark Wahlberg.
 I’m not a big sports fan, but I bet if you wanted to play a sport at night, you could get some people to join.
 Try Basketball (I call it Night Court), football, tennis, hockey, or baseball.

 Lug your flat screen TV out back or use a projector and watch movies outside.
 My neighbor put a flat screen next to his hot tub and he watches TV out there all the time.
 Do get creative here – throw a theme night or set up a retro concession stand.
 Teenagers in the 1960’s used to pay a lot for the privilege of watching a movie under the stars on a Saturday night.